cfoust/cy/docs/docs/documentation.md

 ### Janet code

-All multiline Janet code blocks (e.g. those that begin with \`\`\`janet) are compiled and executed in a `cy` testing environment.
-An example that fails to compile or triggers an error while executing will cause documentation generation to fail.
-In other words, CI will not pass.
+All multiline Janet code blocks (e.g. those that begin with \`\`\`janet) are compiled and executed in a `cy` testing environment during `npm run build`.
+An example that fails to compile or triggers an error while executing will cause the build to fail.
+Set `CY_SKIP_EXAMPLES=1` to skip validation.

 ### Ignoring code blocks